gcosma/personalised_mltc/README.md

 # DECODE-MIDAS: Multimorbidity in Intellectual Disability Analysis System

-A Streamlit application for analyzing disease trajectory patterns using population-level healthcare data from CPRD and SAIL datasets.
+A Streamlit application for analysing disease trajectory patterns using population-level healthcare data from CPRD and SAIL datasets.

 ## Quick Start